tridentbio/mariner/helm/helm-mlflow/README.md

 ### ConfigMap  MLFLow

+You need to create two configmaps with the following variables

-the name of this configmap needs to be the same as the implementation of this helm chart, let's use the name mlflow as an example
+the name of this configmap needs to be the same as the implementation of this helm chart, let's use the name `mlflow` as an example

 | Environment Variabel | Description | Value |
 | --- | --- | --- |